Skip to main content

 • "Am I making money after ad spend and Amazon fees?"

-• Revenue (selling price × units sold)
+• Sales (selling price × units sold)

 • Ad spend